 As for advancing options for women that don’t involve abortion, abortion advocates aren’t happy with that, either.
 They find the idea of adoption as an alternative to be offensive; they attack and lie about pregnancy centers every chance they can.
 But again, the question is, why?

 Well, that answer is easy: money.
 Abortion is lucrative.
 Everything else?
 Not so much.
-Take Planned Parenthood, America’s Abortion Corporation.
-While Planned Parenthood claims to be the nation’s foremost healthcare provider for women, and pretends to support all choices for women, in reality, Planned Parenthood has one priority: abortion.
-Over half of Planned Parenthood’s non-government funding comes from abortion; for a first-trimester abortion, they charge as much as $1,500.
-And with former patients testifying that getting abortions was like being part of a mass production line, with overly efficient abortion facility staffers moving women through the paces like cattle, that can amount to huge amounts of money.
+Take Planned Parenthood.
+While it claims to be the nation’s foremost healthcare provider for women, and pretends to support all choices for women, in reality, Planned Parenthood has one priority: abortion.
+Over half of Planned Parenthood’s non-government funding comes from abortion; for a first-trimester procedure, they charge as much as $1,500.
+And with former patients testifying that getting abortions was like being part of a mass production line, with overly efficient facility staffers moving women through the paces like cattle, that can amount to huge amounts of money.
 Referrals for adoption?
 Prenatal care?
 Resources to help women keep their babies?
 That doesn’t quite rake in the big bucks.

 The abortion industry and its advocates don’t want abortion to be legal because they care about women.
 They aren’t outraged at the thought of abortion ending because they think it will hurt women.
 It’s about money, plain and simple — money gained by killing innocent, vulnerable human beings and butchering the bodies of desperate, scared women.